Terra Australis: Decline of the idea

 The available territory for a southern continent had diminished greatly in this 1657 map by the Dutch cartographer Jan Janssonius.
 Terra Australis Incognita ("unknown southern land") is printed across a region including the south pole without any definite shorelines.

 Over the centuries the idea of Terra Australis gradually lost its hold.
 In 1616, Jacob Le Maire and Willem Schouten's rounding of Cape Horn proved that Tierra del Fuego was a relatively small island, while in 1642 Abel Tasman's first Pacific voyage proved that Australia was not part of the mythical southern continent.
 Much later, James Cook circumnavigated and charted New Zealand in 1770, showing that even it could not be part of a large continent.
 On his second voyage he circumnavigated the globe at a very high southern latitude, at some places even crossing the Antarctic Circle, showing that any possible southern continent must lie well within the cold polar areas.
 There could be no extension into regions with a temperate climate, as had been thought before.
 In 1814, Matthew Flinders published the book A Voyage to Terra Australis.
-Flinders had concluded that the Terra Australis as hypothesized by Aristotle and Ptolemy did not exist, so he wanted the name applied to what he saw as the next best thing: "Australia" (later the country), replacing the former name for the continent, New Holland.
+Flinders had concluded that the Terra Australis as hypothesised by Aristotle and Ptolemy did not exist, so he wanted the name applied to what he saw as the next best thing: "Australia" (later the country), replacing the former name for the continent, New Holland.
 He wrote:

 There is no probability, that any other detached body of land, of nearly equal extent, will ever be found in a more southern latitude; the name Terra Australis will, therefore, remain descriptive of the geographical importance of this country, and of its situation on the globe: it has antiquity to recommend it; and, having no reference to either of the two claiming nations, (Note: That is, the United Kingdom and the Dutch Republic.) appears to be less objectionable than any other which could have been selected.